WaltStanley12/divine-office-ordinaries/README.md

-This repository contains the Ordinaries and Antiphons to accompany the Liturgy of the Hours Four Volume Edition.
+This repository contains the Ordinaries and Antiphons to accompany the Liturgy of the Hours four volume edition.
 I will be writing many of the antiphons myself.
 The text is not mine it is from the above mentioned books.